IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 newtype Folding a acc = Folding acc
 ```

-Since __tracers__ can be invoked from different threads, an MVar is used to secure correct behaviour.
+Since __tracers__ can be invoked from different threads, an `MVar` is used internally to secure correct behaviour.

 As an example we want to log a measurement value together with the sum of all measurements that occurred so far.
 For this we define a `Measure` type to hold a `Double`, a `Stats` type to hold the the sum together with the measurement and a `fold`-friendly function to calculate new `Stats` from old `Stats` and `Measure`: